I’m Really Zen—Until I Hit Traffic

 Pick your poses.
 Two Fit Moms offers three ways to relieve holiday stress with yoga—active, passive, or a combo—in this sequence.

-Spending quiet time in wooded areas is viewed as good medicine in Japan, and the practice—Shinrin-yoku—is catching on here.
+Spending quiet time in wooded areas is considered medicine in Japan, and the practice—Shinrin-yoku—is catching on here.

 While anxiety is natural, experts say certain yoga postures can relieve students’ first-day nerves.
 Start school stress-free.